Do you stand behind your work?

 Grant Memorials prides itself with its manufacturing process.
 Through various sandblast and etching processes, your design is permanently engraved in your chosen color and style of stone.
 We can duplicate any existing design or create a new personalized design made especially for your family.

 The cost of a memorial can vary significantly based on several factors.
-Our flat markers start at $425 and increase in price based on the design and color of granite that you choose.
-Companion monuments start at $1,100 and increase in price based on the style, size, design, and special features.
-At Grant Memorials we regularly design custom monuments for our customers in the $100s, $1000s, and $10,000s, We encourage you to meet with us to discuss a memorial that will fit your needs and budget.
+Our flat markers start at $275 and increase in price based on the design and color of granite that you choose.
+Companion monuments start at $600 and increase in price based on the style, size, design, and special features.
+At Grant Memorials we regularly design custom monuments for our customers in the $100s, $1000s, and $10,000s, We encourage you to contact us to discuss a memorial that will fit your needs and budget.

 No matter what you have been told, never use bleach on a monument.
 Bleach contains harsh chemicals which can harm the finish of your monument.
 Ask about our cleaning services, using biological granite cleaners.